Pseudo-modularity and Iwasawa theory: Preliminaries on Iwasawa theory

 There is a quotient map $\X \onto X$, and, by class field theory, the kernel measures the difference between local units and global units.
 More precisely, for a primitive character $\psi$ of $(\Z/Np\Z)^\times$, there is an exact sequence

 where $U$ is the pro-$p$ part of $\varprojlim (\Z[\zeta_{Np^r}]\otimes \Z_p)^\times$, and $\E$ is closure of the image of the global units in $U$.

-The structure of the local units $U$ is given by the theory of Coleman power series.
-The result we need is the following.
-For the original work of Coleman, see \cite{coleman1979}; for the abelian number field case see, for example, \cite{greither1992}.
+The structure of the local units $U$ was studied by Iwasawa, and later by Coleman, using the theory of Coleman power series.
+The following result is the known as Iwasawa's theorem.
+For the original work of Iwasawa, see \cite{iwasawa1964}; for Coleman power series, see \cite{coleman1979}; for the abelian number field case see, for example, \cite{greither1992}.
+Note that we use the Main Conjecture to relate $p$-adic $L$-functions to $^*\xi_\chii$.

 \begin{thm} There is an isomorphism